MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/canvas-mobile-offline-setup.md

 ## Limitations and known issues

 - The auto-generated offline profile does not handle filters.
-As a result, for each table used in the app, it downloads **all** rows that the user has permissions on.
+As a result, for each table used in the app, it downloads **all** rows on which the user has permissions.

-- Non-Dataverse connectors like Sharepoint are not supported in offline mode.
+- Non-Dataverse connectors, like Sharepoint, are not supported in offline mode.

 - Some Dataverse tables aren't supported in offline mode.
 More information: [Mobile offline capabilities and limitations](offline-capabilities.md)